The hidden structure of innovation networks: Introduction

 \section{Introduction}

 Innovation is an outcome of the complex patterns characterizing the collaborations among inventors, firms and institutions~\cite{powell1996interorganizational,freeman1995national, uzzi1997social} - which affect the way knowledge is created, recombined and diffused.
-While the detection of communities within scientific collaboration networks has a well-established tradition in the literature~\cite{girvan2002community,newman2006modularity,blondel2008fast}, much less attention has been devoted to studying the mesoscopic structure of \emph{innovation networks}, the architecture of which not only reveals who collaborates with whom but also how knowledge circulates through the innovation system's modular organization~\cite{Acemoglu2016InnovationNetwork}.
+While the detection of communities within scientific collaboration networks has a well-established tradition in the literature~\cite{girvan2002community,newman2006modularity,blondel2008fast}, much less attention has been devoted to studying the mesoscopic structure of \textit{innovation networks}, the architecture of which not only reveals who collaborates with whom but also how knowledge circulates through the innovation system's modular organization~\cite{Acemoglu2016InnovationNetwork}.

-Here, we examine the mesoscale of innovation networks in the three strategic sectors of \emph{artificial intelligence} (AI), \emph{biotechnology} (BT) and \emph{semiconductors} (SC) - domains that are recognized as transformative and enabling the technologies that underpin Europe's, as well as the world's, innovation capacity and technological sovereignty~\cite{stoa2021kets,stanford2025setr}.
+Here, we examine the mesoscale of innovation networks in the three strategic sectors of \textit{artificial intelligence} (AI), \textit{biotechnology} (BT) and \textit{semiconductors} (SC) - domains that are recognized as transformative and enabling the technologies that underpin Europe's, as well as the world's, innovation capacity and technological sovereignty~\cite{stoa2021kets,stanford2025setr}.
 Although each of the aforementioned sectors contributes to the emergence of new technological paradigms, different coordination logics are obeyed: AI advances through software-driven experimentations and data infrastructures~\cite{Chellappa2025,Safitra2024Advancements}, BT evolves through academic-industrial alliances and life-science discoveries~\cite{Powell2005,Oliver2004Biotechnology} and SC rely on capital-intensive, hierarchical production systems~\cite{Kapoor2014Unmasking,Huggins2023,Browning1995}.
-In order to compare these heterogeneous `innovation ecosystems', we consider the ORBIS IP patent data across the years $2020$-$2024$ and construct the individual-level (co-inventorship) and organization-level (co-ownership) networks induced by the interconnections among the top-$500$ most influential actors in each sector, ranked by forward citations.
-This is a standard measure of technological impact~\cite{hall2000market}.
-The chosen threshold captures the densest and most influential segment of collaborations, while maintaining interpretability and cross-sector comparability\footnote{We also show that the obtained results are robust to alternative cut-offs (top-$300$ and top-$700$).}.